micromouseonline/pymaze/README.md

 ## Implementations

 There are two separate but similar implementations included in this repository.
 In terms of the basic flood of the maze, both implementations take the same approach and use a well established algorithm that can be found in many other examples.
-Except CoPilot of course :)
+Except CoPilot of course :) Note that the two implementations are not interchangeable or compatible as they use different assumptions about the mapping of the maze.

  - **Inline Code**
 An implementation by David Hannaford (`maze_dh.py`) that is intended to be simply included in your main Python application gives you a way to perform a flood of the stored maze map.
 It purposely concerns itself almost entirely with that function though there are also functions that let you see the wall and flood data on a terminal.
 This code is only meant to run under micropython.